Start September 2019

 - have an affinity for museums, art, culture and research

 The intern will work mainly at the office in Leiden.
-This 4/5-month internship will start in February 2019.
+This 4/5-month internship will start in September or October 2019.

 Information on our internship program is available on our website.